 Christienne Uchiyama, M.A.

-Ms. Uchiyama has written or co-authored more than 100 technical cultural heritage reports, including archaeological licence reports, collections management materials, inventories, cultural heritage evaluation reports, and heritage impact assessments.
-Throughout the course of these project, she has developed a thorough understanding of a wide range of evaluation and assessment methodologies and regulatory processes.
+Ms. Uchiyama has written or co-authored more than 100 technical cultural heritage reports, including archaeological licence reports, collections management materials, inventories, cultural heritage evaluation reports, heritage impact assessments, and cultural heritage policy documents.
+Throughout the course of these projects, she has developed a thorough understanding of a wide range of evaluation and assessment methodologies and regulatory processes.
 Her specialties include the development of Cultural Heritage Resource Evaluations and Heritage Impact Assessments, including the in-depth research required to identify cultural heritage resources and place them in a contemporary context.

-Ms. Uchiyama has an active and compliant Professional Licence to Carry Out Archaeological Fieldwork in Ontario (P376).
-She has undertaken and directed dozens of Stages 1 through 4 Archaeological Assessments across Ontario, including such major projects as: all phases of archaeological assessment at the Canadian War Museum site at LeBreton Flats, Ottawa; renewable energy projects; natural gas pipeline routes; railway lines; hydro powerline corridors; and highway/road realignments.
+Ms. Uchiyama has has undertaken and directed dozens of Stages 1 through 4 Archaeological Assessments across Ontario, including such major projects as: all phases of archaeological assessment at the Canadian War Museum site at LeBreton Flats, Ottawa; renewable energy projects; natural gas pipeline routes; railway lines; hydro powerline corridors; and highway/road realignments.